protesilaos/dotfiles/README.md

 **UPDATE 2019-10-23:** I produced a video where, among others, I talk about my outlook concerning my BSPWM session (and this repo).
 Some _major breaking changes_ are in the works.
-Please watch and remember that you can always use my free/libre book, which is also mentioned in the "Get my configs" section below.
+Please watch and remember that you can always use my free/libre book, which is also mention in the "Get my configs" section below.
 That book contains a stable "snapshot" of my configurations with code that was developed before my switch to Emacs (early July 2019).

 The video:
 https://protesilaos.com/codelog/2019-10-22-status-update-bspwm-emacs/